-- [] 4.
-A list of the height of each principal building located or known to be proposed or approved within one hundred feet of the proposed project. - [] 5.
-A written statement and drawings which describes the way in which the proposal accommodates pedestrians, including without limitation uses proposed for the ground level, percent of transparent material at the ground level, and signage and graphics. - [] 6.
-When additional open space is required by code due to building height, include a detailed plan showing the location of all useable open space and a written statement of how it serves the public interest.

-Combined Site Review and Subdivision Applications:

-An approved Site Review plan may be subdivided under Chapter 9-12, "Subdivisions," B.R.C.
+[] 4. within A list of the height of each principal building located or known to be proposed or approved one hundred feet of the proposed project. [] A written statement and drawings which describes the way in which the proposal modates pedestrians, including without limitation uses proposed for the ground level, percent of rent material at the ground level, and signage and graphics. [] 6. showing interest When additional open space is required by code due to building height, include a detailed plan g the location of all useable open space and a written statement of how it serves the public .
+Comb oined Site Review and Subdivision Applications: appro ved site p te Review plan may be subdivided under Chapter 9-12, "Subdivisions," B.R.C.
 1981.
-The approved site plan may substitute for a preliminary plat if it meets the conditions of Section 9-12-6, "Application for and Approval of Preliminary Plat," B.R.C.
-1981.

-If an applicant for a site review intends to subdivide a project and combine subdivision and site review applications, then the applicant should refer to:

-[] 1.
-The attachment for Preliminary Plat for Subdivision including preliminary plat requirements.
-The site review and preliminary plat requirements may be met on the same site plan document(s).

-(signature of person who filled out checklist)
+The lan may substitute for a preliminary plat if it meets the conditions of Section 9-12-6, "Application for Preliminary Plat," B.R.C.
+1981. or a site review intends to subdivide a project and combine subdivision and site review en the applicant should refer to: [] 1.
+The site The attachment for Preliminary Plat for Subdivision including preliminary plat requirements. e review and preliminary plat requirements may be met on the same site plan document(s). (signa ature of pe rson who filled out checklist) (print name)

-(print name)